strimzi/strimzi-kafka-oauth/README.md

 - `oauth.check.issuer` (e.g.: "false")

 You can enforce audience checking, which is an OAuth2 mechanism to prevent successful authentication with tokens that are explicitly issued for use by your resource server.
-The authorization server adds the allowed resource servers' `client IDs` into `aud` claim of such tokens.
+The authorization server adds the allowed resource servers' `client IDs` into the `aud` claim of such tokens.

 Set the following option to `true` to enforce audience checking:
 - `oauth.check.audience` (e.g. "true")